MarcFinns/AtmoScan/README.md

 - 1 FULLY ASSEMBLED BOARD INCLUDING ALL CONNECTORS (WITH 2.0 MODS, TESTED)

-**What's new**
+**What's new** - Atmoscan is evolving:

-* Some small hardware changes improve the design, including the ability to **turn off itself from software**, remediating one of the biggest drawbacks of the design - how to handle low battery.
+* Some small hardware changes improved the original design, including the ability to **turn off itself from software**, remediating one of the biggest drawbacks of the design - how to handle low battery.
 * Command added to the setup **menu to turn off the device**
 * White screen with low battery issue **mitigation**
 * A PCB v2 design is now published together with a guide to easily **apply the change to boards V1.0.**
+* Battery pack now based on 5 x 18650 Li-ion in "olympic circles" configuration.
+Way more performant and reliable than the chinese Li-Po pack
+* Repositioning of the CO2 sensor, to completely separate the temperature sensor from any potential heat source
-* CAD files for **complete enclosure**
+* CAD files for the **complete enclosure**, with improved design

 Atmoscan might be (to my knowledge at least) the first ESP8266 application that **uses all GPIOs**, including those that allegedly cannot be used.